kunalbotla/kunalbotla.github.io/README.md

 # [projects.kunalbotla.com](//projects.kunalbotla.com)

 This is an index of all my projects.
 Each project has it's own GitHub repo building a GitHub Pages site from it's README.md or an index.html.
+It's maintained as frequently as possible.

 ## General
 ### [Photos](//projects.kunalbotla.com/photos/)